dweomer/cncf-toc/reviews/2021-k3s-annual.md

   - Improved airgap support
   - Traefik v2 integration
   - cgroupv2 support
-  - Kine (DB shim) performance and reliability improvements
+  - Kine (DB shim) performance and reliability improvements including transaction-locked pure-sql compaction, metrics support, and stubbed out GRPC services for compatibility with other distros such as kubeadm
   - Kubernetes CIS hardening guide evaluation and conformance
+  - stargz snapshotter support
+  - Nvidia device plugin support
   - Many more - hundreds of issues closed across 40+ release since last October

 Additionally, the maintainer team has contributed to projects that K3s relies on or integrates with, including: